guironm/crew-center/README.md

 **custom exception filter**
 handles zod validation exceptions

-The service layer accepts DTOs since we do not have rich domain objects that would warrant such a conversion between the application layers.
+The service layer accepts DTOs since we do not have rich domain objects that would warrant a conversion between controller and services layers.

+**Repository Pattern**
+supports: in memory and typeORM versions. migration is not setup DO NOT USE **synchronization = true** in production

+**initial seeding**
+Employees: initial seeding count = 50
+Departments: initial seeding 7 departments